 There are several symptoms to watch for when considering possible short-term memory loss.
 Occasionally forgetting where you put your keys when they are actually in your hand could be concerning, or it could simply be a normal glitch in your memory.
 Unless these things happen frequently, they are likely not of concern.
 However, some other symptoms can warrant attention.
 These symptoms include:

 The key is that these symptoms must be frequent to be considered a real problem for concern.
 Many people have odd moments here and there when they might not remember something.
-However, if it happens frequently and is interfering with your ability to function on a daily basis, you probably want to do a memory test.
+However, if it happens frequently and is interfering with your ability to function on a daily basis, you probably want to do a test for memory.

 Why It's Important

-Short-term memory tests are important because they can help you determine if your glitches in memory are a normal part of aging or a symptom of a larger medical condition.
-The extent of your memory loss can be an indicator of debilitating disorders such as dementia or Alzheimer's, or a simple and temporary cause such as stress or sleep deprivation.
-Often short-term memory loss is the first sign of Alzheimer's and can be a good indicator that can catch the disease early.
+A short-term test is important because it helps you determine if your glitches in memory are a normal part of aging or a symptom of a larger medical condition.
+The extent of your memory loss can be an indicator of debilitating disorders such as dementia or Alzheimer's disease, or a simple and temporary cause such as stress or trouble getting enough sleep.
+Often short-term memory loss is the first sign of Alzheimer's; a short-term memory test may help catch the disease early.
+In one test called the Digit Span Memory Test, individuals will try rapidly screening larger numbers and seeing how many numbers they can remember.
+The more numbers you can remember, the better your working memory.
+For many, hitting at least seven numbers is the goal of this short-term memory test.

 When most people think of photographic memory, they think of that elite group of people who can recall anything they've ever seen.
 However, everyone has a bit of photographic memory.
 This type of memory enables you to remember something you have seen before.
 For some people, a photographic memory might last for days or weeks.
 For others, it might last only for a few hours.